engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

           vec.push_back(i);
         }

      + Correct!
 This loop runs three times.
-On each iteration, an element is added to the vector and the values correspond to what is shown in the vectors on the right.
+On each iteration, an element is added to the vector and the values correspond to what is shown in the vector on the right.

    - .. code-block:: cpp